Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Fundamentals

 In 1993, Maurer \cite{Maurer93} presented a strategy that allowed a positive rate even when the wiretapper observes a ``better" channel than the one used by the legitimate users.
-The essence of Maurer's scheme is the joint development of a secret key by the transmitter and receiver via communication over a public (insecure) and error-free feedback channel.
+The essence of Maurer's scheme was the joint development of a secret key by the transmitter and receiver via communication over a public (insecure) and error-free feedback channel.
 Thereafter, research in information-theoretic secrecy developed along two main branches: secret key-based secrecy as in the work by Shannon and Maurer, and keyless security as in the work by Wyner.
-In Sections III-V we trace the evolution of keyless security over the past decade.
+In Section~\ref{subsec:SISOWiretap} to Section~\ref{sec:Relay} we trace the evolution of keyless security over the past four decades.
 We revisit the topic of key-based security for wireless channels in Section~\ref{sec:Key}.